minoobeyzavi/Future-Projects/README.md

 10- Hercules

 11- Propose idealistic plans to drastically improve something, only to create universal energetic waves of momentum in that direction, in people's subconscious and conscious.

-12- Poetry is magic.

-13- Social media is a poetry playground.

-14- Is AI capable of instant sentiment analysis of poetry or comprehending improvised jokes?